Skip to content

 Both 3 Way Valves bypass or 2-way valves (2WV1 and 2WV2) return to the normally opened and normally closed position.
 This controller is not a zone dry bulb temperature controller.
 It neither manages the operation of the circulation pump, nor it controls the opening or closing of zones valves.

-The second method, especially in larger projects with multiple TDPR-01 controllers in multiple zones, is to use a BACnet or Modbus Gateway and reset the chilled water supply temperature of the heat pump directly.
+The second automatic method, especially in larger projects with multiple TDPR-01 controllers in multiple zones, is to use a BACnet or Modbus Gateway and reset the chilled water supply temperature of the heat pump directly.
 The advantage of supplying chilled fluid directly from the heat pump at higher temperature, reduces the power consumption of the heat pump and increases the energy efficiency of the whole setup.

 This method is advantageous, when relative humidity is not very high, and higher chilled water temperatures are able to achieve the required cooling demand.